Motishwar Mandir

 Motishwar Mandir is a Shiva temple complex located near the Al Alam Palace in the Muttrah area of Old Muscat, Oman.
 It is one of the oldest Hindu temples in the Middle East region.
 The temple celebrates numerous Hindu festivals such as Vasant Panchmi, Ramnavmi, Hanuman Jayanti, Shravan and Ganesh Chaturthi.
 Over 20,000 Hindus visit the temple during Maha Shivaratri.

 History

-The temple is believed to have been built in 1909 by the Thatta's Bhatia (Sindh Pakistan) community in Oman.
-The Bhatia community from Sindh Pakistan first settled in Muscat in 1507.
+The temple is believed to have been built in 1909 by the Thatta's Bhatia community in Oman.
+The Bhatia community from Sindh first settled in Muscat in 1507.